Last date modified: 2026-Jan-23

 - Matter Overview—Enter a concise overview of the case.
 Include the names of the parties involved, the nature of the dispute, and other important case characteristics.

 - Summarization Goal—Outline your side of the argument and what you are trying to achieve in the case.
-This helps Transcripts Summaries determine what information is useful to your case.
+This helps the generative AI determine what information is useful to your case.

 - Issues—Enter a list of issues in your case and their descriptions.